souvikhaldar/souvikhaldar.info/content/programming/govendor_mod.md

 This solves two major steps that are often required while migrating the dependency management tool.
 I'll update this article with more hurdles that might come in the way while I work with modules more.

-Read this brilliant article by Russ Cox on [go modules](https://research.swtch.com/vgo-module).
+Moving ahead, read this brilliant article by Russ Cox on [go modules](https://research.swtch.com/vgo-module).